projectshaped/parametric-svg/Readme.md

 ##### null

-An empty value, such as `null` or `undefined` in ECMAScript.
+A value which is valid, but explicitly empty – in contrast to an [error][].

 [null]: #null

 ##### operator

-A valid ECMAScript operator.
+A valid ECMAScript 6 operator.
 Only the following operators are supported:

 - Arithmetic operators:
     - Addition operator (`+`)